 You've never had an HIV test?
 You're starting a new relationship?
-You've had unprotected sex?
+You've had sex without using a condom?
 You're pregnant or you want to become pregnant?
-The screening test for HIV (Human Immunodeficiency Virus) and other blood-borne and sexually-transmitted infections (BBSTIs commonly known as STIs) is the only way of detecting the presence of an infection and accessing the necessary medical follow-up and support.
+The screening test for HIV and other blood-borne and sexually-transmitted infections (BBSTIs commonly known as STIs) is the only way of detecting the presence of an infection and accessing the necessary medical follow-up and support.

 You can undergo testing starting at the age of 14 without needing parental consent.